Vika1990Z/Vika1990Z.github.io/ventus/content/products/security/firewalls.md

 Default Firewall allows access to the Internet from the VMs, but denies almost all access on the VMs from outside, except for objects belonging to the same default Firewall.

 **Actions** icon opens the next list of available management actions but isn't active for default Firewall:
-- *Edit* - this option attempts to change the name and/or description of the selected Firewall;
+- *Edit* - this option is used to change the name and/or description of the selected Firewall;
 - *Delete* - this option is for Firewall deletion.

 ## Create Firewall